KingricharVD/Astra-Coin/documentation/TRANSACTION_FEES.md

 ### Burning

-Divi uses PoS tail emission which means coins are generated always, no matter how long it runs in contrast to bitcoin where the supply is limited.
+Astra uses PoS tail emission which means coins are generated always, no matter how long it runs in contrast to bitcoin where the supply is limited.
 To control the inflation we burn fees, this way no one gets the fee, and with every transaction fee which was paid gets burnt reducing total coin supply.